genshibangou16/dump1090-fa-Mobile-UI/README.md

 # Mobile UI for dump1090-fa
 Add one file to make dump1090-fa web interface Mobile-Friendly!
 Let's fit your PiAware SkyAware with mobile.
+Installation is super easy, it may take only five minutes.

 # Sample
 ![Screenshot1](https://user-images.githubusercontent.com/64895726/81192960-cd290b00-8ff5-11ea-982f-cfa108585303.jpg)